Passive Real Estate Investing: Is it Right for You?

 • Here’s one you may not have considered: investing in companies whose primary business is not real estate, and yet they own a great deal of real estate.
 For example, this could be a retailer with a popular flagship location and many store locations.

 • A growing method of passive real estate investing is crowdfunding.
-There as several emerging platforms, such as CrowdStreet and RealtyMogul that allow investors to pool their money and invest in a real estate deal together.
+There are several emerging platforms that allow investors to pool their money and invest in a real estate deal together.

 • Finally, you might just take the simple approach of partnering with one or more other investors who want to take on an active role and allow you to remain passive.

 In each of these options, you won’t have to handle the day-to-day work involved with acquiring or operating properties.
-Yet, you can reap the financial benefits.
+You may potentially benefit financially.

 Advantages of Passive Real Estate Investing